shukob/CohortProject_2020/business_proposal.md

     * 3M

 ## Step 4: Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language
+Discovering new materials is a daunting task.
+It's labour extensive and requires a lot of lab time and resources.
+We are a multidisciplinary team of programmers, physicists, and engineers who are passionate about helping companies to develop their own new materials with outstanding properties.
+By combining the best of quantum simulation with machine learning, we have developed the most advanced tool to design new materials and generate their atomic structure.
+Our approach provides your company with a powerful innovative way to design new materials faster, cheaper, and more effectively.